Is There a Dimmer Outlook Ahead for Hycroft Mining Holding Corporation (HYMC)?

 Sponsored

-The average price from analysts is $13.00, which is $11.84 above the current price.
-Today, the average trading volume of HYMC was 8.71M shares.
+The average price from analysts is $13.00, which is $11.97 above the current price.
+HYMC currently public float of 153.21M and currently shorts hold a 3.83% ratio of that float.
+Today, the average trading volume of HYMC was 6.98M shares.

 HYMC’s Market Performance

-HYMC stocks went up by 16.00% for the week, with a monthly jump of 4.50% and a quarterly performance of -17.73%, while its annual performance rate touched -49.57%.
-The volatility ratio for the week stands at 8.36% while the volatility levels for the past 30 days are set at 7.75% for Hycroft Mining Holding Corporation.
-The simple moving average for the period of the last 20 days is 13.43% for HYMC stocks with a simple moving average of 5.83% for the last 200 days.
+HYMC stocks went down by -11.21% for the week, with a monthly drop of -5.50% and a quarterly performance of -33.12%, while its annual performance rate touched -45.79%.
+The volatility ratio for the week stands at 6.75% while the volatility levels for the past 30 days are set at 6.97% for Hycroft Mining Holding Corporation.
+The simple moving average for the period of the last 20 days is 0.02% for HYMC stocks with a simple moving average of -4.66% for the last 200 days.

 Analysts’ Opinion of HYMC